 All of those are coordinated by a tech team on a digital platform and a mobile app.
 Crowdsourcing delivery companies are in high demand among retailers as well as large delivery businesses as they help make last-mile delivery faster, more personalized, and cost-efficient.

 Postmates revenue model

-The company has several income streams:
+The company wanted to develop delivery app with several income streams:

 - Delivery fee.
 Postmates charges an average of $5 for every order.
 Distance is no longer factored in the delivery price, but you can end up with a maximum of $20 service fee, depending on the basket size.
 The fee is an 80/20 split between the couriers and the company.
 It’s subject to surge (‘blitz’) pricing, same way as Uber.
 But delivery fee alone doesn’t make a viable model.
 You need other sources, as well.

 - Convenience fee.
 The service also charges 9% flat fee for convenience.
 There is no cap on this fee, says Techcrunch.

 - Merchant program.
 The service partners with a number of large retailers and restaurants on a premise that the customers who order from these stores get charged a lower delivery fee in return for the store selecting Postmates as their preferred delivery partner.
 While other services, like Instacart, mark up the groceries offered on their platform, and keep some of that margin to themselves, Postmates and Doordash charge a referral fee from the restaurant from which they deliver.
 In other words, all these startups ‘own’ the customer at the checkout point, and therefore take a ‘cut’ of the transaction.